-The Center for Field Sciences was established to support field training in a range of sciences at sites across the world.
+The Center for Field Sciences was established to support field training in a range of sciences at sites within the U.S. & across the world.
 Traveling and conducting field work involves risk.
-Students interested in participating in any CFS program must weigh the potential risk against the value of education provided for the program sites of their choosing.
+Students interested in participating in any CFS program must weigh the potential risk against the value of education provided by the program of their choosing.

-Risk is inherent in everything we do and the CFS takes risk seriously.
+Risk is inherent in everything we do and the CFS takes risks seriously.
 A committee of leading scholars review each field school location prior to approval.
-Once a program is accepted, the CFS continually monitor conditions at the program site, its academic quality and ability to conduct as safe of an experience as possible.
+Once a program is accepted, the CFS continually monitor conditions at the program's site and so we can provide an experience that is as safe as possible.

 The CFS does not provide trip or travel cancellation insurance.
 Students are encouraged to explore such insurance policies on their own.
 Post Covid 19, most basic policies do not cover trip cancelation due to pandemics.
-If you wish to purchase an insurance policy that cover such contingencies, explore Cancel for Any Reason (CFAR) plans.
+If you wish to purchase an insurance policy that covers such contingencies, explore Cancel for Any Reason (CFAR) plans.
 Insuremytrip.com, Squaremouth.com or Travelguard.com are possible websites where students may explore different insurance policies.

-You should be aware that conditions in the field are different than those you experience in your home, dorms or college town.
-You will be exposed to the elements, live in rustic accommodation, and expect to engage in physical activity daily.
+Students should be aware that conditions in the field are different than those experienced at home, dorms or college towns.
+Students will be exposed to the elements, live in rustic accommodation, and expect to engage in daily physical activity.

 We do our best to follow schedule and activities as outlined in this syllabus.
-Yet local permitting agencies, political, environmental, personal, or weather conditions may force changes.
+Yet local permitting agencies, political, environmental, personal, and/or weather conditions may force changes.
 This syllabus, therefore, is only a general commitment.
-Students should allow flexibility and adaptability as research work is frequently subject to change.
+Students should allow flexibility and adaptability as research work is frequently subject to modification.

-All students must consult medical professionals to ensure they are fit to participate in this program.
-If you have any medical concerns, please consult your doctor.
-For all other concerns, please consult with the program director - as appropriate.
+All students must consult medical professionals to ensure they are fit to participate in a CFS field program.
+CFS is not qualified to provide medical advice.
+For all other concerns, please consult with CFS staff members or program director(s) - as appropriate.